 The seats on this A-320neo were the same as the flight we arrived on.
 Just to give a frame of reference to my picture from the inbound flight, Sharon had no problems with the leg room.
-That’s one advantage of being short, but she still needs help getting her bag out of the overhead compartment.
+That’s one advantage of being 4’6″, but she still needs help getting her bag into and out of the overhead compartment.

 So how was this compared to flying on a Basic Economy flight with Delta (our only comparison)?
 With Frontier, I was able to purchase seat assignments if I wanted.
 Even if I didn’t pay for seats, I was provided a seat assignment when I checked in online.
 With Delta, I didn’t receive my seat assignment until I was at the gate and the plane was almost getting ready to board.
 Advantage: Frontier.

 Only Frontier EarlyReturns Elite members get a free carry-on bag so no perks even if you have the Frontier credit card.
 While it makes getting the card less valuable (except to keep your points from expiring), this makes the whole boarding process seem more equal.
 There are no seven boarding groups like on Delta.
 You either get on the plane first, or you get on with everyone else.
 Advantage: Frontier.